 What Does a Toning Ball Do?

 Toning balls are flexible in their use and may be used primarily for strength, flexibility, stability, and muscle endurance enhancement.
 Unlike regular weights, a toning ball lets you incorporate more active and purposeful movements that utilize various muscle groups.
-A toning ball targets muscles by adding resistance, whether you want to include some resistance into Pilates moves, perform core strengthening exercises, or perform light rehab workouts.

 Toning Ball Overview

 Toning balls, also called Weighted Stabilizing Balls or Soft Weighted Balls, are small, weighted, spherical objects, usually ranging from 1 to 10 pounds.
 These useful devices are often incorporated into several health and fitness regimes, including Pilates, yoga, and strength training, to increase resistance and muscle activity.
-Due to their smaller sizes and easy grip, they effectively add fun to workout routines for toning different body parts.

 Toning balls offer versatile opportunities for muscle uplifts, development of bending skills, and overall balance improvement.